 Here we regard only vehicles which have both an on board electrical and a combustion engine for acceleration.
 There are different systems of hybrid vehicles according to the positioning of the electric motor, parallel and serial types or the number of included motors.
-We assume that this has in first place no important influence on the task we have to fulfill here.
-The definitions used here: 'hybrid electric vehicle' (HEV) is a hybrid vehicle where one of the propulsion energy converters is an electric machine and within these category: 'not off-vehicle charging hybrid electric vehicle' (NOVC-HEV) is a hybrid electric vehicle that cannot be charged from an external source; 'off-vehicle charging hybrid electric vehicle' (OVC-HEV) is a hybrid electric vehicle that can be charged from an external source.
+It is assumed that this has in first place no important influence on the task to be fulfilled.
+The definitions used are: 'hybrid electric vehicle' (HEV) is a hybrid vehicle where one of the propulsion energy converters is an electric machine and within these category: 'not off-vehicle charging hybrid electric vehicle' (NOVC-HEV) is a hybrid electric vehicle that cannot be charged from an external source; 'off-vehicle charged from an external source.